Chances of Going to Jail for 2nd DUI in California

 Is Wet and Reckless a Felony in California?

 No, wet and reckless is not a felony in California.
 It is considered a misdemeanor offense.
-If you are convicted of wet and reckless driving, you may face a license suspension, fines, and other penalties.
+You may face a license suspension, fines, and other penalties if convicted of wet and reckless driving.

 Additionally, a wet reckless conviction will count as a prior DUI conviction, so if you are arrested for a subsequent DUI, the wet reckless conviction will be factored in, and the penalty may be more severe.